 If you have not seen it, the concept is a fully independent suspension that mounts on each side of the trailer.
 The idea eliminates the axle tube that crosses the trailer.
 In the pure form, it increases ground clearance and helps isolate axle input.
 There are various methods of axle-less suspension, but in this post we’ll discuss details of one type with an elastomer in compression for spring force and damping.
 It’s different from a torsion axle in the way the elastomer (rubber) compresses, but the properties are similar.

-Other manufacturers use springs or airbags and sometimes shock absorbers for an ‘independent’ or axle-less trailer suspension.
-Also, singe side torsion axle stubs offer a similar axle-less function.
+Other manufacturers use coil springs or airbags and sometimes shock absorbers for an ‘independent’ or axle-less trailer suspension.
+Also, single side torsion axle stubs offer a similar axle-less function.
 However, for simplicity, this article will focus on the Timbren suspension modules.
 Other types may or may not be similar.

 First Things First

 Disclaimer: This is NOT a definitive answer about the Timbren or any other products, because I don’t have first hand experience.
-However, I do have good experience with other Timbren products, like their Suspension Enhancement Systems.
-This post is about what I read and what I see, coupled with good engineering judgement and axles 101.
+However, I do have experience with other Timbren products, like Suspension Enhancement Systems.
+This post is about what I read and see, coupled with good engineering judgement and axles 101.
 This is just one perspective, so use it with other available information as you make decisions.

 The Axle-Less Trailer Suspension

 As noted above, and in the images here from eTrailer.com, the Timbren product consists of 2 modules, a left and a right, that attach to a trailer frame and provide independent suspension for a wheel on each side of the trailer.
 The design is a trailing arm style — generally good for stable action.
 The image shows both the left side and the right side oriented as on a trailer.
 They come with a neutral height like this one, or with a 4″ drop for a lower trailer bed height.
 They also come with a lift for even more clearance.

 In general, I like the product.
 It’s not just a spring of rubber, they also include a chunk for rebound control.
 Also, the overall construction seems well thought through and stout.

 Things You Might See